growilabs/growi-docs/docs/guide/getting-started/docker-compose.md

 This chapter introduces the installation process for GROWI with docker-compose.

-Software needed for Setup are listed below.
+Software needed for setup are listed below.

 * Docker
 * docker-compose